SoftUni-Internal/interactive-content/EN/02-Methods/10-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a method to **print the smallest of three integer numbers**.
+Create a method that **prints the smallest of three integer numbers**.

-Think of a good name for the method.

 ### Example
 | **Input** | **Output** |